bourumir-wyngs/rs-opw-kinematics/README.md

 - rs-opw-kinematics is written entirely in Rust (not a C++ binding) and deployable via Cargo.
 - All returned solutions are valid, normalized, and cross-checked with forward kinematics.
 - Joint angles can be checked against constraints, ensuring only compliant solutions are returned.
-- Collision detection allows to exclude solutions where robot would collide with itself or environment objects.
+- Collision detection (with [Parry](https://parry.rs/)) allows to exclude solutions where robot would collide with itself or environment objects.
 - For kinematic singularity at J5 = 0&deg; or J5 = &plusmn;180&deg; positions this solver provides reasonable J4 and J6
   values close to the previous positions of these joints (and not arbitrary that may result in a large jerk of the real robot)